deakjahn/huge_listview/README.md

 The `waitBuilder` can be a simple centered `CircularProgressIndicator` but a nicer idea is if you can provide a `placeholderBuilder` that is, for instance, a mockup of the data to arrive.
-Many apps and site use gray horizontal bars instead of the actual text during loading.
+Many apps and sites use gray horizontal bars instead of the actual text during loading.
 As an example, here's is a simple function that creates such a bar with randomly varying length: